updated on 22 February 2023

-Mini-pupillages are a crucial form of work experience that chambers will want to see on your pupillage applications.
+Mini-pupillages are a crucial form of work experience that chambers will expect to see on your pupillage applications.

 Find out which chambers offer mini-pupillages by using our Pupillage search.

-At commercial chancery set Wilberforce Chambers, mini-pupils shadow a barrister, speak with junior and senior members of chambers and have a lunch with the clerks to learn what they do.
-As well as observing barristers first hand (often in court), mini-pupils may be able to read through a set of papers and discuss it with the relevant advocate.
+For example, at commercial chancery set Wilberforce Chambers, mini-pupils visit court with members of chambers, attend conferences with clients and participate in various talks and discussions with members of chambers and staff.
+As well as observing barristers first-hand (often in court), mini-pupils may be able to read through a set of papers and discuss it with the relevant advocate.

 Public galleries and judge marshalling